CERRO02/Mecenas-Totes/replit.md

 ✓ Created demo checkout mode for users without Stripe credentials ✓ Set up responsive design for mobile and desktop
 ✓ Implemented newsletter subscription system

-→ Website is fully functional in demo mode
+✓ Added complete login/signup system with demo authentication ✓ Integrated authentication with checkout flow - login required only for purchase ✓ Updated navigation order: Home → Artists → Shop

-→ Ready for Stripe integration when user is 18+ or has guardian assistance
+→ Website is fully functional in demo mode with authentication → Ready for Stripe integration when user is 18+ or has guardian assistance

 ## User Preferences